MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/BQECore.md

 2. Select BQE Core in the list select **Connect**.

 3. Select **Sign In**.
-You will be prompted to log into Core.
+You'll be prompted to log into Core.

 ![Login](media/bqe-core/core-bi-11.png)

 4. On the login screen, enter your Core email and password.
 Select **Login**.

-5. You will then be prompted to select your Core company file.
+5. You'll then be prompted to select your Core company file.
 Select **Grant Permission**.

 ![Grant Permissions](media/bqe-core/core-bi-13.png)